ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         With 25 years experience we have built a seamless service that offers customers a cable assembly solution, supporting them with design & development and delivering on a fast and flexible turnaround.
   - type: column
     column:
-      title: Decades of Cable Assembly Experience
+      title: 25 Years Of Cable Assemblies
+      text: >-
-      text: In 2020 we celebrated an incredible 25 years since Assembly Solutions was created by Founder Graham Balshaw.
+        In 2020 we celebrated an incredible 25 years since Assembly Solutions was created by Founder Graham Balshaw.
 Our experience and knowledge has grown hugely over the years, leading us to become a UK trusted supplier of [cable assemblies](/cable-assemblies) and other wiring products.

+        #### Cable Assembly Services

+        * Cable Printing

+        * Over Moulding

+        * Ultrasonic Welding

+        * Soldering & Tinning

+        * Extensive Tooling
   - type: column
     column:
       title: ""